 How to use Horehound

 Infusion: Steep for twenty minutes and take six ounces at a time, frequently.
 Tincture: Take twenty to sixty drops three times daily.
 Fluid Extract: Take ½ to one teaspoon three times daily.
 Syrup: Take ½ to one teaspoon three times daily.
-Powder: Take five to ten #0 capsules (30 to 60 grains) three times daily.
+Powder: Take five to ten #0 capsules (30 to 60 grains) thrice daily.

 REFERENCES